-We choose first-order SHAC \cite{SHAC} as a learning algorithm over its successor Adaptive-Horizon Actor-Critic \cite{AHAC} due to its maturity, stable convergence, and the lack of stiff dynamics in our tasks.
-We compare it with two sampling-based reinforcement learning algorithms: on-policy Proximal Policy Optimisation (PPO) \cite{PPO} and off-policy Soft Actor-Critic (SAC) \cite{SAC}.
+We choose the first-order reinforcement learning algorithm SHAC \cite{SHAC} over its successor adaptive-horizon actor-critic \cite{AHAC} due to its maturity, stable convergence, and the lack of stiff dynamics in our tasks.
+We compare it with two well-established sampling-based reinforcement learning algorithms: on-policy proximal policy optimisation (PPO) \cite{PPO} and off-policy soft actor-critic (SAC) \cite{SAC}.

-Because sampling-based algorithms do not backpropagate through the reward, they are not automatically informed about the safeguarding.
-Moreover, replacing unsafe actions with safe actions also poses problems for stochastic policies, which rely on the probabilities of the actions.
-In this work, we implement safeguarding as a post-processing step to the policy output without explicitly informing the sampling-based learning processes.
-This requires them to learn the dynamics associated with the safeguarding measures.
+Replacing unsafe actions with safe actions inside the policy poses problems for stochastic policies, which rely on the probabilities of the actions.
+We therefore implement safeguarding as a post-processing step to the policy output without explicitly informing the sampling-based learning processes.
+This requires them to learn the dynamics associated with the safeguarded environment.